zpatrick/cfg/.github/README.md

 The cfg package is written to house common configuration features used by microservice applications.
 This includes:

-- Supporting multiple configuration sources - such as environment variables, configuration files, and command-line flags.
+- Supporting multiple sources of configuration.
-- Validation and defaults for specific configuration values.
+- Default values and validation for specific settings.
-- A type-safe package API using generics.

 ## Usage
 _Click [here](https://github.com/zpatrick/cfg/tree/main/example) for a fully working example._